Skip to content

 5 min

-Marcos gave us access to his personal log from those days of the festival, and this is what we found:
+Marcos has given us access to his personal blog from those festival days, and this is what we found:

 Day 1: Departure from Barcelona

-On June 26th, I left Barcelona for Copenhagen to attend the World of Coffee.
-My first mission was to collaborate with the Sibarist team, who had reserved an official tasting space for us on the 27th.
-Additionally, on the 28th, we would have a special filter coffee event at their booth, alongside Ryan, the second-ever world filter coffee champion.
+On June 26th, I left Barcelona for Copenhagen to attend World of Coffee.
+My first task was to collaborate with the Sibarist team, who had reserved an official tasting space for us on the 27th.
+Additionally, on the 28th, we would have a special filter coffee event at their stand, alongside Ryan, the second-place world filter coffee champion.

 Day 2: First Day at the Festival

-I arrived at the festival early, not knowing exactly how the tasting would turn out.
-It was the first time we'd used the equipment in this context, and the challenge was to calibrate everything perfectly before the guests arrived.
-In these situations, where everything is at full speed and equipment is traveling, there are always unforeseen events.
-The water had a very high PPM level and the temperature was too low, which complicated things a bit.
-Fortunately, the SCA team and volunteers were very helpful, and the tasting went perfectly.
+I arrived at the festival early, unsure of how the tasting would go.
+It was the first time we'd used the equipment in this setting, and the challenge was calibrating everything perfectly before the guests arrived.
+In these situations, where everything moves at breakneck speed and the equipment is constantly being transported, there are always unexpected issues.
+The water had an extremely high PPM level and the temperature was too low, which complicated things a bit.
+Fortunately, the SCA team and the volunteers were a great help, and the tasting went perfectly.

-We organized two tables with 12 coffees each, with around 15 people per table, mainly importers.
-These events are usually an excellent opportunity to showcase new season coffees to industry stakeholders.
-The tasting was a success, and many attendees were already familiar with our coffees, having tried them the previous week at our café in Barcelona.
+We set up two tables with 12 coffees each, and around 15 people per table, mainly importers.
+These events are usually an excellent opportunity to showcase the new season's coffees to interested parties in the industry.
+The tasting was a success, and many of the attendees were already familiar with our coffees, having tried them the previous week at our café in Barcelona.

-After the tasting, we dismantled everything and began our tour of the festival's three pavilions.
-There's so much to explore that it's easy to feel overwhelmed, especially after skipping breakfast and drinking too much coffee this morning.
-I visited the Sibarist team to thank them for the space, which turned out to be a resounding success.
+After the tasting, we packed everything up and began our tour of the festival's three pavilions.
+There's so much to explore that it's easy to feel overwhelmed, especially after skipping breakfast and drinking a lot of coffee in the morning.
+I visited the Sibarist team to thank them for the space, which turned out to be a huge success.
 People were impressed with our coffees, which made me very happy.

-On June 28th at 11:00 a.m., we served coffee at the Sibarist stand, and I had the opportunity to chat with some interesting people.
-We learned about a project in Copenhagen where they're planting coffee in greenhouses, experimenting with different varietals, soils, and irrigation systems.
+On June 28th, at 11:00 AM, we served coffee at the Sibarist stand, and I had the opportunity to chat with some interesting people.
+We discovered a project in Copenhagen where they are growing coffee in greenhouses, experimenting with different varieties, soils, and irrigation systems.
 It was fascinating to see how innovation continues to expand in the world of specialty coffee.

-We also visited the Roasters Village, which featured two sections featuring European and international roasters.
-It was a great opportunity to learn about the latest trends and innovations without having to travel far.
-Three trends stood out: the rise of the robusta variety, the growing interest in decaf coffee, and co-fermentation.
+We also visited the Roasters Village, which had two sections featuring European and international roasters.
+It was a great opportunity to learn about the latest trends and innovations without having to travel too far.
+Three trends stood out: the rise of the Robusta variety, the growing interest in decaffeinated coffee, and co-fermentations.

 Day 4: Last Day of the Festival

-On the last day of the festival, I prepared to pack up all the collected samples and get organized before returning to the event.
-I returned to the festival to say goodbye to the Sibarist crew, thank them for inviting us, and continue visiting other roasters.
-We exchanged the last samples, which is a common practice at these events, almost like trading trading cards.
+On the last day of the festival, I got ready to pack up all the samples I'd collected and get organized before heading back to the event.
+I returned to the festival to say goodbye to the Sibarist team, thank them for inviting us, and continue visiting other roasters.
+We exchanged the last samples, which is a common practice at these events, almost like trading cards.

-One of the most important purchases I made was a refractometer and a colorimeter, essential tools that will help us achieve even greater consistency in our cups of coffee.
-I also attended several courses on the new SCA cupping standardization, which is essential to keeping us up to date with best practices.
+One of the most important purchases I made was a refractometer and a colorimeter, essential tools that will help us achieve even greater consistency in our coffee cups.
+I also attended some courses on the SCA's new cupping standards, crucial for staying up-to-date with best practices.

-The roasting competition had ended, so I asked my friend to pick me up from the hotel with the disassembled bike.
-We headed off to eat more hot dogs, since hot dogs are as iconic in Denmark as paella is in Spain.
+The roasting championship had finished, so I asked my friend to pick me up from the hotel with my bike disassembled.
+We headed out for more hot dogs, since in Denmark, hot dogs are as iconic as paella is in Spain.

-The World of Coffee in Copenhagen was an enriching and eye-opening experience.
-From the tastings and events at the Sibarist booth to roaster visits and discovering new trends, every moment was an opportunity to learn and connect with other coffee enthusiasts.
+World of Coffee in Copenhagen was an enriching and enlightening experience.
+From tastings and events at the Sibarist booth to visits to roasters and discovering new trends, every moment was an opportunity to learn and connect with other coffee enthusiasts.
 This festival not only allowed us to showcase our coffees and strengthen relationships, but also to explore innovations and trends that are shaping the future of specialty coffee.

-We're returning to Barcelona with new ideas, tools, and a renewed enthusiasm to continue offering the best coffee to our customers.
-We're eager to apply what we've learned and continue our mission of elevating the quality and culture of coffee in every cup we serve.
+We're returning to Barcelona with fresh ideas, new tools, and renewed enthusiasm to continue offering the best coffee to our customers.
+We're eager to put what we've learned into practice and continue our mission to elevate the quality and culture of coffee in every cup we serve.

 See you at the next World of Coffee!